Budgeting Information for Research Grant Proposals

 You must use this template to develop your NSF Budget.
 (Be sure you are working with the current year’s version as noted at the top, or your figures will not be accurate.)
 Please note cells for calculating salary increases as well as institutional commitments for equipment maintenance.
 Visit Develop Your Budget for information on NIH Modular Budgets.

 About Summer Salary

-Summer salary should be calculated at a rate of one-ninth of your annual salary per month of summer salary (and prorated for fractions of a month devoted to summer research).
-The National Science Foundation sets a maximum for summer salary at two-ninths of annual salary.
+When supplemental summer salary is allowed by the funding agency (e.g., NSF), it should be calculated at a rate of one-ninth of your annual salary per month of summer salary (and prorated for fractions of a month devoted to summer research).
+NSF sets a maximum of two-ninths of annual salary for summer salary.

 Indirect Cost Recovery (called “Facilities and Administration” by NSF)

-48 percent of salary and student wages (or stipend in summer), if the work takes place at HMC.
+50 percent of salary and student wages, if the research takes place at HMC; 25 percent, off-campus.
 Indirect cost recovery is not applied to fringe benefits.

 Indirect cost recovery is not always allowed by the funding agency, or the agency may specify a different method of calculation.

-California sales tax of 8.75 percent (the Los Angeles County sales tax rate) should be added to the cost of equipment and supplies.
-For NSF proposals, include the sales tax in the cost of the equipment as you enter it in FastLane.
+Use 9.75% as the estimated sales tax rate for purchasing materials and equipment (even if materials are purchased outside of CA).
+For NSF proposals, include the estimated sales tax in the cost of the equipment as you enter it in Research.Gov (if applicable).
 You may wish to show a breakdown (item cost vs. tax) in the budget justification.